ajdawson/vim-ecflow/README.markdown

-# Synatx highlighting for ecFlow scripts
+# Syntax highlighting for ecFlow scripts

 ecFlow scripts are just regular shell scripts with additional pre-processing directives available.
 This syntax highlighting package extends the built-in